 UTAUT Model

-UTAUT model refers to the Unified Theory of Acceptance and Use of Technology Model developed by Venkatesh, Davis, Morris, and Fred D. Davis in 2003.
-UTAUT is the short form Unified Theory of Acceptance and Use of Technology.
-The unified theory of acceptance and use of technology (UTAUT) is one of the most updated and accepted technology adoption models.
-This study was conducted in longitudinal qualitative research that found around 70 percent of Behavioral Intention to Use (BI) and about 50% in actual use.
+The UTAUT model refers to the Unified Theory of Acceptance and Use of Technology, developed by Venkatesh, Davis, Morris, and Davis in 2003.
+UTAUT is the short form of the Unified Theory of Acceptance and Use of Technology.
+The unified theory of acceptance and use of technology (UTAUT) is one of the most up-to-date and widely accepted models of technology adoption.
+This study used a longitudinal qualitative design and found that around 70% of Behavioral Intention to Use (BI) and about 50% of actual use.

 Viswanath Venkatesh and other authors proposed this theory based on the review of eight models that examine factors affecting the usage behavior of information systems.
 It is an extended theory of the eight-technology adoption models.
 The authors mentioned the eight theories in the paper’s abstract section.
-The eight models are as follows:
+The UTAUT model was adopted from eight earlier models.

 - Theory of Reasoned Action (TRA)